 Learning how to answer tell me about yourself is critical when preparing for an interview.

 At MatchBuilt, we are passionate about helping job seekers succeed in interviews.
-For more interview tips from the experts, check out our posts on similar interview questions and topics such as, how to talk about your weaknesses, job interview mistakes to avoid, and how to answer the “what makes you unique” and “what areas need improvement” interview questions.
+For more expert interview tips, check out our posts on similar interview questions and topics such as how to talk about your weaknesses, job interview mistakes to avoid, and how to answer the “what makes you unique” and “what areas need improvement” interview questions.